 New roads are still being laid out, by now to the north east of the Cheshire Lines railway, demonstrating the continued demand for homes as Liverpool expands in the immediate post-war era.
 Barnham Drive did not yet extend all the way to Well Lane, and there is the expansion of buildings around Orange Lane and Gateacre Brow.

-As we look at progressively more modern maps, the main type of changes we see are the final gaps being filled by the suburbs.
+As we look at progressively more modern maps, the main changes are the final gaps being filled by the suburbs.

 The collection of roads around Rockbourne Avenue appear for the first time on this map, and further infilling can be seen around Orange Lane up to Well Lane.

-The Cheshire Lines railway had by now been removed on the bend between Gateacre and Halewood, but there was still a station at Gateacre Village, and the line still looped west towards the docks as it reached Halewood.
+The Cheshire Lines railway had by now been removed on the bend between Gateacre and Halewood.
+There was still a station at Gateacre Village, and the line still looped west towards the docks as it reached Halewood.

-The great icon of the modern age was now draped across the north of the township: the M62 motorway.
+The great icon of the modern age – the M62 motorway – was now draped across the north of the township.

-Another symbol of the modern city had sprung up from nothing: Netherley, a whole collection of housing built to accommodate people moved out of unsuitable housing in Liverpool city centre, sprang up in the green belt in 1968.
+Another symbol of the modern city had sprung up from nothing.
+Netherley sprang up in the green belt in 1968, built to accommodate people moved out of unsuitable city centre housing.

-Gateacre Village station does not appear on this map, and the line with dashes across it indicates that it is solely a freight line.
+Gateacre Village station does not appear on this map.
+The line with dashes across it indicates that it is solely a freight line.
 The Cheshire Line’s rails were finally lifted in 1979.